dora2ios/bakera1n/README.md

 ```

-## Ensure that the package is set up automatically the next time boot
+## ensure that the package is set up automatically the next time boot
 execute the following command on ios. (via SSH)
 ```
 touch /var/jb/.installed_kok3shi